crisbour/pq-laser-triad/sepia2/README.md

 - [X] Rust error type with conversion and tests
 - [ ] Generate API from `.proto` definition instead of equivalent duplication in order to avoid hard-coding twice and make sure there is no human errors introduced at translation

+> [!WARN]
+> Since the API is feature complete on this crate, is it necessary to generate
+    the struct from proto here, or is it better to write macro that does from/into conversion for identical structs from different sources?